Attributes Guided Feature Learning for Vehicle Re-identification: Related Work

 \subsection{Vehicle Re-ID}

-With great progress in person Re-ID~\cite{zhong2018camera,zheng2017discriminatively,chen2018person,wu2017robust,zhu2018fast,wang2019pedestrian}, vehicle Re-ID has gradually gained a lot of attentions recently since vehicles are the most important object in urban surveillance.
+With great progress in person Re-ID~\cite{zhong2018camera,zhu2018fast,wang2019pedestrian}, vehicle Re-ID has gradually gained a lot of attention recently since vehicles are the most important object in urban surveillance.
 Liu et al.~\cite{liu2016large,liu2016deep,liu2018provid} released a benchmark dataset VeRi-776 and considered the vehicle Re-ID task as a progressive recognition process by using visual features, license plates and spatial-temporal information.
 Liu et al.~\cite{liu2016deep} released another big surveillance-nature dataset (VehicleID) and designed coupled clusters loss to measure the distance of two arbitrary similar vehicles.
+Tang et al.~\cite{tang2019cityflow} introduced a dataset CityFlow, which is currently the largest-scale dataset in terms of spatial coverage and the number of cameras/videos in an urban environment.
+Lou et al.~\cite{lou2019veri} collected a new dataset called VERI-Wild for vehicle Re-ID community in the wild, and designed a novel feature distance adversary scheme to online generate hard negative samples in feature space to facilitate Re-ID model training.
+He et al.~\cite{he2019part} developed a new end-to-end framework to integrate part constrains with the global Re-ID modules by introducing an detection branch.
 Zhang et al.~\cite{zhang2017improving} designed an improved triplet-wise training by classification-oriented loss.
 Li et al.~\cite{li2017deep} integrated the identification, attribute recognition, verification and triplet tasks into a unified CNN framework.
 Liu et al.~\cite{liu2018learning} proposed a coarse-to-fine ranking method consisting of a vehicle model classification loss, a coarse-grained ranking loss, a fine-grained ranking loss and a pairwise loss.

 In addition to appearance information, Shen et al.~\cite{shen2017learning} combined the visual spatio-temporal path information for regularization.
-And Wang et al.~\cite{wang2017orientation} introduced the spatial-temporal regularization into the proposed orientation invariant feature embedding module.
-However, the large intra-class variation caused by the viewpoint variation and high inter-class similarity especially for the different vehicles have not been well solved in existing works.
+Hsu et al.~\cite{hsu2019multi} exploited the temporal attention model to extract the most discriminant feature of each trajectory.
+Chen et al.~\cite{chen2020orientation} proposed a dedicated Semantics-guided Part Attention Network (SPAN) to robustly predict part attention masks for different views of vehicles given only image-level semantic labels during training.
+However, the large intra-class variation and inter-class similarity in different viewpoints have not been well studied in existing works.
+In this paper, we propose to embed the viewpoint as well as the attributes information into the appearance information for better discriminative feature learning.